Currently Accepting:

 Trained in EMDR & AEDP

-As a Registered Clinical Counsellor (RCC), I believe in treating the whole person—mind, body, and spirit.
+As a Registered Clinical Counsellor with BCACC (21672), I believe in treating the whole person—mind, body, and spirit.
 My goal is to provide a safe, compassionate space where you feel genuinely supported and empowered to heal and grow.

 Over the past 17 years, I’ve had the privilege of supporting individuals facing trauma, addiction, and mental health challenges.
 I’ve worked with teens navigating difficult emotions, anxiety, and depression, as well as with adults in community, correctional, and psychiatric settings.
 My passion lies in helping clients discover hope, resilience, and lasting change.